solo-io/gloo/docs/content/operations/updating_license/_index.md

 echo $GLOO_KEY | base64 | read output;kubectl patch secret license -n gloo-system -p="{\"data\":{\"license-key\": \"$output\"}}" -v=1
 ```

+{{% notice note %}}
+Make sure that the base64 encoding does not add new lines.
+If new lines are added, trim the new lines by running the command again with the `-w 0` option.
+{{% /notice %}}

 If successful, this script should respond with: `secret/license patched`.

 ## Verify the New License